Correlation Between MFS High and Putnam Managed

 Strong

-Over the last 90 days MFS High Income has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in MFS High Income are ranked lower than 10 (%) of all global equities and portfolios over the last 90 days.
 In spite of rather sound basic indicators, MFS High is not utilizing all of its potentials.
 The newest stock price tumult, may contribute to shorter-term losses for the shareholders.

 Putnam Managed Municipal